rphair/frankenwallet/docs/intro/hardware-wallets.md

 title: vs. Hardware wallets
 ---

-# "But hardware wallets are more secure&hellip;"
+# "But hardware wallets are more secure..."

 Here are some points you might still consider along with that premise: